TimMJN/Arduino-Sequencer/README.md

 # Arduino Sequencer
 This projects contains schematics and firmware for a step sequencer compatible with Eurorack and Kosmo modular synthesizers, based on an Arduino Nano.
-This is a DIY project, suitable for beginners, allthough a general knowledge of electronics, basic tools and skills are required to build this sequencer.
+This is a DIY project, suitable for beginners, although a general knowledge of electronics, basic tools and skills are required to build this sequencer.
 The schematics presented here feature:

 - 8 steps, 2 voices
 - Clock/reset/flip direction inputs